 I'm a linguist and PhD student at the University of Texas at Austin.
 My current research investigates the expression of temporal-modal semantics in the Zapotec languages of Oaxaca, Mexico, with a particular focus on Tlacochahuaya Zapotec.
 My broader interests extend to digital humanities and the preservation of language data.
 I'm committed to ethical, community-engaged research that extends beyond the academy.Recent projects:

 I would like to acknowledge that I live on the ancestral territory of the Comanche, Tonkawa, and Sana peoples.
 I further acknowledge the Abenaki people, on whose lands I grew up.
 Many nations have stewarded this land across generations; we should take time to honor their cultures, their histories, and their present experiences.
 I recommend reading An Indigneous People's History of the United States.

-May Helena Plumb is a graduate student in linguistics at the University of Texas at Austin.
+May Helena Plumb is a PhD student in linguistics at the University of Texas at Austin.
 May's research focuses on the documentation and description of Zapotec languages and the linguistic analysis of Colonial Zapotec documents.
 She is an NSF Graduate Research Fellow and a Donald D. Harrington Graduate Fellow.
 Her research has been published in the International Journal of American Linguistics.